mleoking/JavaGnuplotHybrid/README.md

 ## Example
 The framework uses tags in Gnuplot code to represent variables/methods/expressions in Java.

-Here is a simple plot2d Gnuplot code using the framework:
+Here is a simple plot2d Gnuplot code template using the framework:

     $header$
     $style2d$